 The purpose of the feed line accumulator is to reduce the spikes in the feed pressure caused by the cycling of the Clark Pump.
-If the accumulator is not properly charged it can lead to problems with the Shurflo Pump pressure cutout switch.
-The accumulator has a Schrader air valve, like a car tire, which allows the internal air bladder of the accumulator to be precharged.
+If the accumulator is not properly charged it can lead to problems with the Shurflo pump pressure cutout switches.

+NOTE: The accumulator has a Schrader air valve, like a car tire, which allows the internal air bladder of the accumulator to be pre-charged.
 The accumulator should be pumped up to about 65 psi (4.5 bar) for best results.
 Add air using a tire pump or air compressor.
 You can experiment with the exact pressure that will give the best pulsation dampening on your installation.